danielharrell/SumLect2015/Lost_Idea_LA.md

 only if liberal education survives.

 Still, the more seriously you take such threats, the harder it can be to cast them in external terms, or capture in a headline.
 The fate of liberal education, after all, will not be decided in opinion columns, but in choices made by each of us about the best education, once education matters.
-Not the best education, then, in general, as such, *per se*;
-but the best education for my daughter, or my son, or me.
+Not the best education, then, in general, as such, *per se*; but the best education for my daughter, or my son, or me.
 Once education is a matter of mine to decide, those of us devoted to liberal education are no different from those of us dismissive of it.
-And in this respect, which to my mind is definitive, the threat to liberal education comes from liberal education itself.
-For to choose otherwise in the pursuit of education is in effect to have answered a question that a liberal education obliges each of us to ask, and ask on our own behalf: What does it mean to be educated?
-And that we can answer this question in a choice *against* liberal education, putting it at risk of extinction if the same choice is made repeatedly and resolvedly, is perhaps the best evidence we have that the question is real, not rhetorical.
+And in this respect, which to my mind is definitive, the threat to liberal education can never come from outside it.
+For to pursue an education at all, liberal or no, is to have answered a question that a liberal education obliges each of us to ask, and ask on our own behalf: What does it mean to be educated?
+And that we can answer this question in a choice *against* liberal education, putting it at risk of extinction if the same choice is made repeatedly and resolvedly, is perhaps the best evidence we have that the question is real.
 The death of liberal education, so understood, would be proof of its life, and perhaps the only proof of life.

 But again, those of us devoted to liberal education are unlikely to wish its death at all, much less just to show we were devoted to something rather than nothing.
 But what, in that case, becomes of its defense?
-If the threat to liberal education arises finally from itself, in a question for each of us about the meaning of education th, (this should be clarified to suggest that what it means to be educated, if it is a real question, has then what in turn does it mean---what should it mean---for liberal education to survive such a threat?
-Or maintain itself against such a threat?
-Or have I not just made the internal threat external, by opposing liberal education to what ails it, in trying to makes sense of a future in which liberal education still exists?
-It is once again hard to envision a defense of liberal education without such an opposition, where the threat is treated as external even when internal.
-And this difficulty suggests a paradox at the heart of any defense: for if the threat is to be real, but not fatal, perhaps it has to be taken as internal and external at once.
+Suppose the threat to liberal education does come from itself, in a question it would have us raise for ourselves, and answer for ourselves, about the meaning of education.
+What in turn could it mean---and what should it mean---for liberal education to survive this threat?
+Or overcome this threat?
+Or maintain itself against this threat?
+And how could a defense of liberal education even address this threat without facing it, and thus opposing it, but then treating it, an internal threat, as if it were external?
+Even my questions treat the threat this way, as something to survive or overcome or maintain oneself against, as I try to conceive of a future in which liberal education still exists.
+And this suggests a paradox at the heart of any defense: for if the threat in this case is to be real, but not fatal, perhaps it has to be taken as internal and external at once.
 But how?
-How to speak not just paradoxically, but intelligibly, etc.
+How, that is, not just paradoxically, but intelligibly, even resolutely?

 I hope you can see
 the paradox.
 Even raising this question makes the threat